 Duncan Chapple and Dr. Ralf Leinemann

-The goal with this book is to produce a compact and affordable introduction to analyst relations written in a way that would allow marketing communications professionals to hit the ground running.
+The goal of this book is to produce a compact and affordable introduction to analyst relations written in a way that would allow marketing communications professionals to hit the ground running.
 As far as possible, we’ve used language and examples that will make sense to people already familiar with public relations.